baxterwells/Portfolio/README.md

 # Portfolio

-My portfolio demonstrates projects that I have worked on, and can be found related to my following areas of expertise:
+This portfolio demonstrates my projects, associated with each of my following areas of expertise:

 - Business Analyst
 - Software Engineering
 - Independent Video Game Development

-For an overview of myself, first check out the *"Baxter Wells - Summary"* folder.
+For an overview of myself, first check out the ***"Baxter Wells - Summary"*** folder.

 ## About Me